PrincetonUniversity/monthly_sponsor_reports/README.md

 Research Computing systems.
 The report above shows the researchers that you sponsor as well as their cluster usage.
 Only researchers that ran at least one job during the reporting period appear in the table(s) above.
-There is no charge for using the systems.
-A 2-hour job (wall-clock time) that allocates 4 CPU-cores consumes 8 CPU-hours.
+There is no financial cost for using the systems.

+Definitions: A 2-hour job (wall-clock time) that allocates 4 CPU-cores consumes 8 CPU-hours.
 Similarly, a 2-hour job that allocates 4 GPUs consumes 8 GPU-hours.
+If a group is ranked 5 of 20 then it used the fifth most CPU-hours or GPU-hours of the 20 groups.

 Replying to this email will open a ticket with CSES.
 Please reply with questions/comments or to unsubscribe from these reports.